 - Top with a dollop of your favorite plain kefir (optional) and serve with sprig of cilantro for garnish.

-History of Pinto Beans
+Pinto Beans Interesting Facts

 Pinto beans have been around for centuries, and even today, some organizations and churches in the Deep South have pinto bean suppers for social gatherings.
 Though beans sometimes get a bad rap for their well-known, and sometimes embarrassing, gas-causing side effects, the nutritional value is vast, and they’re easy on the pocket.